 What do M&A firms do?

 M&A refers to the consolidation of companies or assets.
 M&A can include a number of different transactions, such as mergers, acquisitions, consolidations, tender offers, purchase of assets and management acquisitions.
-In a merger, the board of directors from both companies approve the combination and seek shareholders’ approval.
-After the merger, the acquired company ceases to exist and becomes part of the acquiring company.
-In a simple acquisition, the acquiring company obtains the majority stake of the acquired firm, which does not change its name or legal structure.
+M&A firms advise companies and their shareholders on these matters.

 What do professional service firms do?

 In the Netherlands, the biggest professional services firms are generally referred to as ‘the Big Four’, which include Deloitte, KPMG, PwC and EY.
 The work done by professional services firms is quite broad and can normally be divided into three main areas: audit, tax and advisory.

 All companies are legally required to conduct audits on a regular basis, usually annually.
 An audit is an investigation into all aspects of a company’s business to ensure that its accounts accurately reflect the real status of that business.
 Audit work is predominantly financial, but may also cover evaluating a company’s health and safety provisions, IT security and environmental impact.

 Those working in tax at a Big Four firm advise their clients on what they need to do to comply with their tax obligations, the implications of new tax legislation and on tax mitigation strategies, that is, the ways in which they are legally permitted to structure their affairs to minimise the amount of tax they pay.